Oiapoque: Kuahí Museum

-The Kuahí Museum was opened in 2007 by the four indigenous groups living the municipality: the Palikur, the Galibi Marwono, the Galibi do Oiapoque, and the Karipuna do Amapá.
+The Kuahí Museum was opened in 2007 by the four indigenous groups living the municipality: the Palikur, the Galibi Marworno, the Galibi do Oiapoque, and the Karipuna do Amapá.
 The museum contains more than 400 objects used by the Amerindians.
 The project was conceived in the 1990s to promote and transmit the knowledge of the indigenous community.
 The museum is a public not-for-profit entity linked to the Amapá State Secretariat of Culture.

 Subdivisions

 The municipality of Oiapoque contains three districts: